JoseAntonioLattice/libgnuplot/README.md

 # gnuplot library

-This library has routines to solve for plotting inside Fortran using Gnuplot
+This library has routines for plotting inside Fortran using Gnuplot

 ## Installation